 “Seepage” means any Water that drains through or escapes from any structure designed to contain, withhold, divert or retain Water or Waste.
 Seepage also includes any flows that have emerged through open pits, runoff from waste rock storage facilities, ore stockpile areas, quarries, landfill or landfarm areas;

-“Sewage” means all toilet wastes and greywater;
+“Sewage” means all toilet wastes;

-“Sewage Treatment Plant” means the prefabricated (modular) structure designed for the treatment of Sewage as indicated in the Application documents entitled “Type A Water Licence Main Application Document” dated April 2015 and “Water Management Plan” dated April 2015;
+“Sewage Treatment Plant” means the structure designed for the treatment of Sewage as indicated in the Water Management Plan;

-“Soil Quality Remediation Objectives (SQROs)” means the numerical concentration established as target value for soil quality remediation for contaminated sites as determined with guidance provided by the Canadian Council of Ministers of the Environment (CCME) Canada- Wide Standards for Petroleum Hydrocarbons (PHC) in Soil (January 2008, and as may be further amended from time to time) and/or Government of Nunavut, Environmental Guideline for Contaminated Site Remediation (March 2009).
+“Site Specific Water Quality Objectives (SSWQO)” means a numerical concentration established as a target value which has been established for specified waters;

 “Sump” means a structure or depression that collects, controls, and filters liquid waste before it is released to the environment.
 This structure should be designed to prevent erosion while allowing percolation of liquid waste;

-“Surface Drainage” means contact Waters resulting from the flow over, through or out of an Operation area and is collected by means of Engineered Structures as described in the document entitled “Water Management Plan” dated April 2015;
+“Surface Drainage” means contact Waters resulting from the flow over, through or out of an Operation area and is collected as described in the Water Management Plan;

-“Tailings Storage Facility” means the engineered facility designated as a Tailings Storage Facility to receive dry stack tailings as described in the Application document entitled “Mine Waste Management Plan” dated April 2015, and illustrated in Design No. 6509-610-210-202: Typical Design Section for Dry Stack TSF;
+“Tailings Storage Facility” means the engineered facility designated as a Tailings Storage Facility to receive dry stack tailings as described in the Mine Waste Management Plan;

-“Tiriganiaq Open Pit 1 and 2” means two of the Meliadine Gold mine deposits to be developed using a traditional open-pit mining method and underground mining as described in the “Type A Water Licence Main Application Document” dated April 2015;
+“Open Pits” mine deposits to be developed using a traditional open-pit mining method and underground mining as described in the Mine Plan;

-“Total Metals” means the suite of metals referred to in Table 6.3 of the “Type A Water Licence Main Application Document” dated April 2015 , and in Group 2 of Table 1 – Monitoring Groups located in Schedule J of this Licence.
+“Total Metals” means the suite of metals referred to in the Water Management Plan, and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence.
 Total metals shall be analyzed on an un-filtered sample;

-“Underground Mine” means will use part of the existing decline built for advanced underground exploration and bulk sampling program.
-The decline will be extended and a new portal (Portal 2) will also be built closer to the mill as indicated in the “Type A Water Licence Main Application Document” dated April 2015, and illustrated in Drawing No. 6509-492-210- 001: Ramp Portal (#2), General Arrangement Arch Portail – Ramp 2 Concrete, Steel and Earth Work (provided in the Mine Plan);
+“Underground” means the underground workings at the Project as described in the Mine Plan;

 “Undertaking” means an undertaking in respect of which water is to be used or waste is to be deposited, of a type set out in Schedule I of the Regulations;